wmedrano/wmedrano.dev/content/posts/emacs-config.md

 (require 'counsel-projectile)
 (projectile-mode t)
-(w/define-motion-key (kbd "gp") #'projectile-command-map) (w/define-motion-key (kbd "gpp") #'counsel-projectile)
+(w/define-motion-key (kbd "gp") #'projectile-command-map)
 ```

 The major key bindings for this are:

--   `gpp` runs counsel-projectile.
-This handles both opening a file and switching to
-    a buffer.
-For just files use `gpf` and for just buffers use `gpb`.
+-   `gpp` is used to switch to a new project.
+-   `gpf` is used to select a file within the project.
+-   `gpb` is used to select an opened buffer within the project.
 -   `gpu` to run a command at the root of the project.
-This opens a new compilation
+This opens a new
-    buffer with the results of the command.
+    compilation buffer with the results of the command.

 Counsel Projectile provides Ivy minibuffer completion for projectile similar to
 how Counsel provides minibuffer completion for most built-in Emacs functions.